shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 box or some aluminum foil.
 You can also hide the tags under a laptop or computer.
 Make sure no tags are visible to the sensor in order to see the complete use case scenario.

+6. One RFID tag has been separated out for testing.
+From the hidden tags, separate out one tag to use for this use case.
+Make sure to choose a tag that is labeled with its EPC value, so that it will be easy to reference when you run through the tag movement/tracking exercise later.
+Hide this tag as well, but keep it hidden separately from the other tags.
+This will prevent all of the other tags from accidentally being introduced to the system when pulling out the tag for testing.

-6. The antennas are positioned in an optimal setting.
+7. The antennas are positioned in an optimal setting.
 Face them away from each other, point them in different directions, and space them at least 3-5 feet apart.
 ![H1000 Physical Setup](../../resources/H1000_Physical_Setup.png)